aod6060/simple_currency_converter/README.md

 # Simple Currency Converter
 Simple app that converts different currencies to another currency.
 Simple and easy.
+Have a look at it, it is opensource so go ahead and take a look at it.

 License